 My husband and I also visited The Cove together and had the best time.
 My parents booked the room for us since we had just gotten married and we were totally blown away.
 We thought we would be opening the door to see your standard hotel bed, maybe a mini fridge, and a bathroom.
 Instead we opened the door to a hotel suite complete with a kitchen, living room and upstairs loft!
 The food at the restaurant there the next morning was also incredible.
 The Cove is in West Kelowna and a bit quieter than the other hotels due to their proximity to downtown.

 One last hotel I would recommend, especially for young adults, is Hotel Zed.
+Hotel Zed is better for you if you are on a budget.
 I haven’t stayed there yet myself but I have eaten at the restaurant at their Victoria location and heard great things about staying there.
 It’s a super colorful (perfect for getting some Instagram shots) and they have a pool, waterslide, hot tub, ping pong lounge and more!
 They are also pet and motorcycle friendly.

-If hotels aren’t your thing and you want to save some money, don’t worry.
-I’ll be covering some good campgrounds in Kelowna as well down below.
+If these hotels aren’t your style and you want to save some money, don’t worry.
+You can check out more accommodation options here.
+I’ll also be covering some good campgrounds in Kelowna as well down below.
 You can also skip ahead to the section on camping by going to the table of contents above.

 What to do in Kelowna: Year Round Activities